cartwrightian/cfnassist/README.md

 This will rollback all delta's by deleting the stacks for a VPC in the correct order and updating the DELTA tag on the VPC as it goes!
 You may want to do this while getting things bedded in initially or when you want to check you can fully recreate an environment.

-`cfnassist.sh -env Dev -rollback ./infrastructure`
+`cfnassist -env Dev -rollback ./infrastructure`

 4.Built-in parameters and Mappings
 ----------------------------------